arunsingh22/golangTutorials/Golang/Concurreny/Channels/Readme.md

 ## Select block
 ---------------------------------------------------
 - A select block is used for listening for ALL the channels simulentously which ever is ready is read.
-If more than 1 channels are ready then any one is choosen at random.
+- **If more than 1 channels are ready then any one is choosen at random.**
     example:
-        for{
-            select{
+        select {
             case <-chan1:
                 fmt.Println("")
             case <-chan2:
                 //do somthing else
-            }
+            default:
+                fmt.Println("No activity")
         }

 - In a select block, the default case is always ready and will be choosen if no other case is
 - DON'T use default inside a loop- the select will busy wait and waste CPU cycles.

 ## Channels and Synchroization
 -----------------------------------------------------
 0. A unbuffered channel syncs reader and writer.